martysama0134/MSL/README.md

 ### Dependencies
 No dependencies.

-Each include is also self-independent.
+Each include is also self-independent and header-only.